kartik-v/bootstrap-fileinput/README.md

 9. Upload progress bar and individual thumbnail upload indicators.
 10. Ability to cancel and abort ongoing AJAX uploads.
 11. Ensure plugin is still lean in size and optimized for performance inspite of the above features by optimally utilizing HTML5 & jquery features only.

+> NOTE: Drag and Drop zone functionality, selectively appending or deleting files, and upload indicator with progress are ONLY AVAILABLE if you use AJAX BASED uploads (by setting `uploadUrl`).

 ## Demo